Fees, Travel, and Other Information

 Tuition for the full four-week program is U.S. $4,880.

-The student accommodations and activities fee will be $2,800.
-This includes a single-person accommodation, along with select out-of-class activities and both a welcome dinner and farewell event.
+The student accommodation and activities fee will be $2884.
+This includes accommodation, along with select out-of-class activities and both a welcome dinner and farewell event.
 Participants who wish to bring along an accompanying person should make such reservations in consultation with Meaghan Kelly.

 Students are expected to live at the hotel unless they meet one or more of the criteria for non-resident status (see below).
 Such students should consult Meaghan Kelly and submit their requests to live elsewhere in writing along with their applications.

 Non-residents will be required to make a payment of U.S. $500.
 The fee will cover special events, such as Institute dinners.
 In order to achieve non-resident status, a student must meet at least one of the following criteria:

 - The student is a resident of The Netherlands;

 - The student has a family member residing in The Hague with whom he/she will live;

 - The student has been working in The Netherlands prior to the start of the program and already has his/her own apartment;

 - The student is married and will be bringing his/her spouse (or SSSE) to the program.